NOC-OI/crab/flask/src/docs/compatible-data.md

 A feature dimension is a dimension which represents a change in type of data.
 One example for use of such data might be in water monitoring, for separating the different features of salinity, temperature and turbidity.
 In this case there would be a "feature" dimension of extent 3.

-Chromatic and frequency dimensions are a special case of feature dimensions, and CRAB will treat them identically.
+Chromatic and frequency dimensions are a special case of feature dimensions, and CRAB will treat them identically in data processing, but differently for display purposes.
 They are used for colour channels in images and frequency bins in spectrogram data respectively.
+Both chromatic and frequency dimensions should increase starting from 0.
+In practice this means the standard RGB pattern should be used.
+In non-RGB cameras, care should be taken to put lower frequency (higher wavelength) information before higher frequency (lower wavelength) information, for example, infrared would come before red green and blue.
+Cameras that output YCrCb or similar signals should be translated to RGB.

+#### Note about domain order

+Domains should be ordered from most commonly separated to least commonly separated.
+This is because of the column-major array order.
+Logically, dimensions that are commonly sliced along, such as time, should go first in a column-major format, as this allows individual time-steps to be read as a smaller chunk of disk access.
+This has large implications for the efficiency of data processing, as if a seperable dimension is places later in the order, disk reads become discontinuous when selecting part of an array.
+Moderns processors also work more effectively on condiguous data, so it is important to ensure that contiguous segments can be read most of the time.
+For video data, an example layout might be:

+- Time (temporal)
+- Pixel X (spatial)
+- Pixel Y (spatial)
+- RGB (chroma)

+Since we very rarely split video into R, G and B channels, it makes sense that that should be the least efficient operation.
+Time being the most common way to split a video (e.g. taking a single frame from a video), therefore becomes the most efficient operation.
+If you did however regularly finding yourself splitting R, G and B channels, you might consider a domain layout as such:

+- Time (temporal)
+- RGB (chroma)
+- Pixel X (spatial)
+- Pixel Y (spatial)

+This would make RGB splits the second most efficient operation.
+It is important to note that compatible software should be able to decode the data no matter the order, and this is simply a matter of performance.
+Choosing one order over another affects speed, not what is possible to do with the data.

 ### Per-entry values